QuentinRa/blog.quentinra.dev/info/linux/commands/index.md

 <summary><code>find</code>: search for files</summary>
 <div class="row row-cols-md-2"><div>

-The starting point is `find folder`, which explore recursively, and list every file inside folder.
+The starting point is `find folder`, which explores recursively, and lists every file inside `folder`.
 You may

-* apply filters
+* Apply filters
   * `-type`: f=files only, d=folders only
   * `-empty`: empty only
   * `-name "pattern"`: files' names matching "pattern"
-* execute an action on each result
+* Execute an action on each result
   * `-exec ... \;`: `{}` is the current file on which you may perform an action. `...` is some placeholder for your code that will use `{}`.
   * `-execdir ... {} \;`: same as `-exec`, but each command is executed in the folder of `{}`, and not in the folder where the `find` was executed.
-* other options
+* Use other options
   * `-quit`: exit when one result is found
   * `-printf`: change output
   * `-mindepth value`: minimum depth (default=0)